florencejt/fusilli/docs/auto_examples/index.rst

 Tutorials and Examples Gallery
 ================================

-Below is a gallery of examples
+Below is a gallery of examples on how to use this package, and scripts showing how to add/contribute new multimodal methods to this package.

 .. raw:: html